WHMB-TV: WHMB

-The station began broadcasting on a 24-hour schedule by 1981; around this time, WHMB ran Christian programs from 9:00 a.m. to 2:00 p.m. and 7:00 p.m. to 7:00 a.m.; cartoons (including the live action children's program Bozo) as well as cartoons such as Popeye, Tom and Jerry and Merrie Melodies / Looney Tunes shorts, The Rocky and Bullwinkle Show, Tennessee Tuxedo and His Tales, Underdog, The Banana Splits, The Great Space Coaster, Inspector Gadget, The New Adventures of Huckleberry Finn, Jonny Quest, Sport Billy, and The Flintstones) from 7:00 to 9:00 a.m. and 3:00 to 5:00 p.m.; classic sitcoms (such as Little Rascals shorts, My Three Sons, Family Affair, Dennis the Menace, The Partridge Family, Leave It To Beaver, Green Acres, Batman The Adventures of Ozzie and Harriet and Gomer Pyle, U.S.M.C.) from 1:00 to 3:00 p.m.; a mix of sitcoms and occasional westerns (such as The Lone Ranger) from about 5:00 to 7:00 p.m.
-On Saturdays, the station ran children's and family-oriented secular programming, most of which was drawn from their weekday schedule from 7:00 a.m. to 6:00 p.m., and religious programming during the nighttime hours, and a schedule consisting entirely of Christian-oriented religious programs on Sundays.
+The station began broadcasting on a 24-hour schedule by 1981; around this time, WHMB ran Christian programs from 9 a.m. to 2 p.m. and 7 p.m. to 7 a.m.; cartoons from 7 to 9 a.m. and 3 to 5 p.m.; classic sitcoms from 1 to 3 p.m.; and a mix of sitcoms and occasional westerns from about 5 to 7 p.m.
+On Saturdays, the station ran children's and family-oriented secular programming, most of which was drawn from their weekday schedule from 7 a.m. to 6 p.m., and religious programming during the nighttime hours, and a schedule consisting entirely of Christian-oriented religious programs on Sundays.

-Gradually, by 1983, WHMB carried Christian programming for much of the broadcast day, with breakaway windows for secular programming (including sitcoms, westerns and public domain movies) each weekday from 3:00 to 6:00 p.m. and Saturdays from 11:00 a.m. to 6:00 p.m.
-By the 1990s, the station began acquiring somewhat more recent sitcoms from the 1970s and 1980s (including The Brady Bunch, Happy Days, Family Ties and The Odd Couple).
-WHMB eventually reduced its secular programming (consisting of sitcoms, drama series and lifestyle programs) to 2:00 to 7:00 p.m. each weekday and a scattered amount for a few hours a day on Saturdays, along with carrying children's programs complying with the Federal Communications Commission (FCC)'s educational programming guidelines for two hours on Saturday mornings and an hour on Sunday afternoons.
+Gradually, by 1983, WHMB carried Christian programming for much of the broadcast day, with breakaway windows for secular programming (including sitcoms, westerns and public domain movies) each weekday from 3 to 6 p.m. and Saturdays from 11 a.m. to 6 p.m.
+By the 1990s, the station began acquiring somewhat more recent sitcoms from the 1970s and 1980s.
+WHMB eventually reduced its secular programming (consisting of sitcoms, drama series and lifestyle programs) to 2 to 7 p.m. each weekday and a scattered amount for a few hours a day on Saturdays, along with carrying children's programs complying with the FCC's educational programming guidelines for two hours on Saturday mornings and an hour on Sunday afternoons.

+In August 2024, WHMB and South Bend sister station WHME-TV switched their primary channels to Univision.
+The network was previously affiliated in the market with WIIH-CA from 2003 until 2008, and viewers then received the network's programming through the network's national cable and satellite feed for the next fourteen years.